Skin Cancer Detection

 Although not every case of skin cancer can be prevented, the best way to avoid it is to protect skin from the sun.
 Recommendations for preventing skin cancer include the following:

-Performing routine self-exams to spot skin changes, and seeing a dermatologist for a full-body skin cancer screening on a regular basis, is also recommended.
+Performing routine self-exams to spot skin changes and seeing a dermatologist for a full-body skin cancer screening on a regular basis are also recommended.